GIScience/ohsome-quality-api/docs/indicator_creation.md

 In your own indicator.py you only need to implement the three functions "preprocess", "calculate" and "create_figure" as well as an __init__ function which is called to create an instance of your indicator.
 The rest is working through inherited functionalities.

 #### init
-Your init should look like this:
+Your init should call the BaseIndicator init and thus should start like this:
 ```python
 def __init__(
       self,